actions/setup-python/README.md

     - run: pipx run --python '${{ steps.cp310.outputs.python-path }}' nox --version
 ```

->After finishing the action environment variable `pythonLocation` becomes available.
-It contains the path to the folder where the desired version of Python or PyPy is installed.
+>After finishing the action environment variable `pythonLocation` also becomes available.
+It contains the absolute path to the folder where the desired version of Python or PyPy is installed.

 # Getting started with Python + Actions